fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/Get-AzureManagedCacheNamedCache.md

 ```

 ## DESCRIPTION
-The **Get-AzureManagedCacheNamedCache** cmdlet gets a specific named cache or all named caches in an azure_2 Managed Cache Service instance in your azure_2 account.
+The **Get-AzureManagedCacheNamedCache** cmdlet gets a specific named cache or all named caches in an Azure Managed Cache Service instance in your Azure account.

 ## EXAMPLES